 probability distribution from that taken verbatim from the raw model predictions.

 An alternative way to assess the probabilities of the three possible ENSO conditions is more quantitatively precise and less vulnerable to sampling errors than the categorical tallying method used above.
 This alternative method uses the mean of the predictions of all models on the plume, equally weighted, and constructs a standard error function centered on that mean.
 The standard error is Gaussian in shape, and has its width determined by an estimate of overall expected model skill for the season of the year and the lead time.
 Higher skill results in a relatively narrower error distribution, while low skill results in an error distribution with width approaching that of the historical observed distribution.
-This method shows probabilities for La Niña at 1% for Nov-Jan 2013-14, remaining at 10% or less through the end of the forecast period in northern summer 2014.
-Model probabilities for ENSO-neutral conditions are more than 90% from Nov-Jan 2013-14 to Jan-Mar 2014, dropping steadily during northern spring 2014, to become less than 50% from May-Jul through the end of the forecast period in Jul-Sep 2014.
-Probabilities for El Niño are below 10% from Nov-Jan 2013-14 to Jan-Mar 2014, thereafter steadily increasing to exceed 30% by Apr-Jun 2014 and to between 40% and 50% from May-Jul to Jul-Sep 2014 (maximizing at 48% for both Jun-Aug and Jul-Sep, the last two forecast seasons).
-It is clear that the models collectively favor neutral ENSO conditions into northern spring 2014; then by May-Jul El Niño probabilities become more competitive with ENSO-neutral probabilities, until they are approximately equally likely from May-Jul 2014 onward.
+This method shows probabilities for La Niña at 20% for Mar-May 2013, 27% for Apr-Jun, and also 27% for May-Jul 2013, remaining between 25% and 30% through northern autumn.
+Model probabilities for ENSO-neutral conditions are 80% for Mar-May 2013, 71% for Apr-Jun, and 64% for May-Jul 2013, decreasing to between 55% and 60% from Jun-Aug through autumn 2013.
+Probabilities for El Niño are near 0% for Mar-May 2013, 2% for Apr-Jun, rising to the 10-15% range from Jun-Aug through northern autumn.
+In words, the models collectively favor neutral ENSO conditions straight through to the fourth quarter of 2013; La Niña is slightly favored over El Niño during all of the period.
 A plot of the probabilities generated from this most recent IRI/CPC ENSO prediction plume using the multi-model mean and the Gaussian standard error method summarizes the model consensus out to about 10 months into the future.
 The same cautions mentioned above for the distributional count of model predictions apply to this Gaussian standard error method of inferring probabilities, due to differing model biases and skills.
 In particular, this approach considers only the mean of the predictions, and not the total range across the models, nor the ensemble range within individual models.

-The probabilities derived from the models on the IRI/CPC plume describe, on average, maintenance of neutral ENSO conditions during the coming months, continuing into northern spring 2014.
-The possibility of El Niño development is seen starting May-Jul 2014, and the objective model-based probabilities for that still remain just barely shy of 50% for Jun-Aug and Jul-Sep 2014.
-A caution regarding this latest set of model-based ENSO plume predictions, is that factors such as known specific model biases and recent changes that the models may have missed will be taken into account in the next official outlook to be generated and issued in early October by CPC and IRI, which will include some human judgement in combination with the model guidance.Using the 0.5 C thresholds, the climatological probabilities of La Nina, neutral, and El Nino conditions for each 3-month season are as follows:
+The probabilities derived from the 24 or more models on the IRI/CPC plume describe, on average, maintenance of neutral ENSO conditions during the coming months, continuing through into the latter half of 2013.
+Uncertainty increases greatly from around the Apr-Jun 2013 season onward, when the probablilities for neutral ENSO settle into the 50s and probabilities for non-neutral ENSO are approximately one-in-four for La Niña and one-in-six for El Niño.
+Following this latest model-based ENSO plume prediction, factors such as known specific model biases and recent changes that the models may have missed will be taken into account in the next official outlook to be generated and issued in early January by CPC and IRI, which will include some human judgement in combination with the model guidance.Using the 0.5 C thresholds, the climatological probabilities of La Nina, neutral, and El Nino conditions for each 3-month season are as follows:

 See also:Note 1 - Only models that produce a new ENSO prediction every month are included in the above statement.